kazupon/vue-validator/README.md

 </form>
 ```

-Specify `v-validate` directive, the below:
+Specify `v-validate` directive, extend as follow:

-- `$validation` in the ViewModel instance become available.
+- `$validation`available in the ViewModel instance
-- validate filters become available in `v-model`.
+- Validate filters available in `v-model`
+- Validation result can reference property of `$validation`

 *NOTE:
 you need to specify `v-validate` at `form` or `div`, containerable tag.*